 Many job seekers are not specific in what they need help with during a job search; saying “I need a job, any job” is too vague.
 Instead, tell your network you are trying to find the name of the person who does _________ at _______company, and you’ll have much better luck with people being able to help you. ~ Dawn Rasmussen, @DawnRasmussen, Pathfinder Writing and Career Services

 Job seekers don’t let the company fall in love with them before they start talking about “me” issues.
 They should focus on getting the job first.
 Then focus on the benefits and perks.
 Not only will it help in getting the job but it helps with negotiations. ~ Sharlyn Lauby, @HRBartender, HR Bartender

 Having a clear focus and plan will help set you apart from the other job seekers!

-The reality is, that transitioning (job searching) will most likely be the new normal and something we’ll all have to continue to stay up to date on.
+The reality is, that transitioning (job searching) will most likely be the new normal and you’ll have to continue to stay up to date.

 Go here to catch Miriam’s collection of job seeker mistakes as identified by some of the best minds in the world of job search.